 This course focuses on understanding the cultures of the ancient Near East, Greece, Rome and the late antique Mediterranean World.
 These societies dealt with issues of religion and law, organization of government, military and cultural domination and multi-ethnic integration.
 This course offers an opportunity to explore further these three civilizations in a comparative way and is useful to students who want a broad survey before the courses focusing on Greek, Roman, and Byzantine history or the upper-division seminars.
-This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+This course satisfies the Core Curriculum requirement in Humanities.

 HIST 274.
 Europe, 1815-1914 (4AS)

 This course focuses on the history of 19th-century Europe, primarily of England, France, Germany, the Austrian Empire and Russia, the five great powers during the long century of European ascendancy.
-Themes explored include changing political systems and ideologies in the 19th century; nationalism and revolution; the economy, especially the impact of industrialization; social class formation, including the rise of the middle classes and the creation of class consciousness; gender roles and conflict; imperialism; intellectual and cultural developments and the breakdown of the balance of power before World War I. This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+Themes explored include changing political systems and ideologies in the 19th century; nationalism and revolution; the economy, especially the impact of industrialization; social class formation, including the rise of the middle classes and the creation of class consciousness; gender roles and conflict; imperialism; intellectual and cultural developments and the breakdown of the balance of power before World War I. This course satisfies the Core Curriculum requirement in Humanities.

 HIST 276.
 Twentieth-Century World (4AF)

 This class will survey the important events that have shaped the history of the world during the 20th century.
 The course will emphasize the connectedness of political, economic and intellectual innovations in assessing their global implications.
 Through class discussion of primary source materials, students will learn to apply the methodology of historical analysis to recent and contemporary developments.
-This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+This course satisfies the Core Curriculum requirement in Humanities.

 HIST 280.
 Africa and the African Diaspora (4AS)